Brandon-RS/NodeApi/docs/RestServer.md

 ## Project Structure

 The project has _app.js_ as its main file, and then there are some folders and files that contain the rest of the project.
-On the other hand, this project uses the [dotenv](https://www.npmjs.com/package/dotenv) library for evironment variables, and to use it, you just need create a file named _.env_ in the root of the project as you can see in the tree, and put all environment variables that you need inside it.

 ```
 project